Privacy Policy

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-You have the right to:
+As a data subject, you have the right to:

 • Request access to your personal data (commonly known as a "data subject access request").
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.